 Knowing your audience is a critical part of running any successful company.
-With this in mind, you’ve got to think deeply about whom you’re speaking to and why.
+With this in mind, you’ve got to think deeply about who personal training studios audiences are and why.
 Where do your customers live?
 What are their other options when it comes to fitness and health?
 Why did they choose you and your facility?
 Knowing the answers to these questions puts you, leagues, ahead of the game when it comes to marketing and advertising.

 How Alloy Helps

-With our team of physiologists, therapists, dieticians, and other advisory board behavioral specialists, we have created a program where cutting-edge science meets real, in-the-trenches experience.
+With our team of physiologists, therapists, dieticians, and other advisory board behavioral specialists, we have created programs for personal training studios where cutting-edge science meets real, in-the-trenches experience.

-Over the years, our programs have been powering a variety of gyms and fitness systems.
+Over the years, our programs for personal training studios have been powering a variety of studios, gyms and fitness systems.
 Alloy training and tools are leveraged in locations across the globe.
 Today, we aim to bring these highly effective programs to even more members and communities, through the exclusive Alloy gym franchise model, with optimal coach-to-client ratios, customized workout plans, effective tracking tools, flexible membership options, and more.

 What You’ll Get With Alloy

-Alloy is committed to comprehensive approaches, which is why we equip each of our training partners with the following:
+Alloy is committed to comprehensive approaches for personal training studios, which is why we equip each of our training partners with the following:

 We take the same amount of pride in training a new franchise owner as we do one of our club members.
 Leveraging the Alloy business concept gives you an opportunity to offer customized fitness solutions, all while utilizing what you learn from the Alloy management team to build a dynamic business.